-Distribution: found in the Old and New World.
+Global Distribution: Found in the Old and New World.
 It ranges from southern Scandinavia to southern Spain, east through Europe and western Asia to central Mongolia.
 Individuals from this area predominately winter on the Atlantic coast of Africa, from the Western Sahara to South Africa.
-It is also found across much of Canada to northern regions of the USA, with individuals wintering on the Pacific coast of Mexico, the Pacific and Atalantic coast of Central America and northern South America.
+It is also found across much of Canada to northern regions of the USA, with individuals wintering on the Pacific coast of Mexico, the Pacific and Atlantic coast of Central America and northern South America.
 (Birdlife International)

 2005 Sherkin Island, an adult on the 19th July, same bird off Cape Clear the next day (erroneously in 2007 IRBR as 2006).